-- 27. The Iowa Utility Commission stated that they had listened to the farmers and witnesses and addressed their concerns about the carbon summit pipeline; however, the board did not listen to many of the concerns and thought they were frivolous. - 28.
+- 29. The Iowa Utility Commission stated that they had listened to the farmers and witnesses and addressed their concerns about the carbon summit pipeline; however, the board did not listen to many of the concerns and thought they were frivolous. - 30.
 If given the chance, landowner petitioners only had a few opportunities to submit comments in testifying.
-Moreover, the IUC and the testimony process were confusing and often misleading, causing Iowans to lose their ability to testify against the pipeline. - 29.
+Moreover, the IUC and the testimony process were confusing and often misleading, causing Iowans to lose their ability to testify against the pipeline. - 31.
 The pipeline's construction will undoubtedly lead to soil compaction, mainly when machinery operates in wet conditions.
 This compaction of subsoil, once it occurs, can be almost impossible to remediate, leading to long-term yield reductions.
-The soil becomes denser, its porosity reduces, and root growth is impeded, ultimately affecting crop yields for decades. - 30.
+The soil becomes denser, its porosity reduces, and root growth is impeded, ultimately affecting crop yields for decades. - 32.
 Summit's restoration promises are just that, promises.
-Landowners' experiences with similar projects show that farmland is often not restored to its original productivity, leaving the land permanently degraded. - 31.
+Landowners' experiences with similar projects show that farmland is often not restored to its original productivity, leaving the land permanently degraded. - 33.
 This soil damage will severely affect their economic livelihoods.
-The land's long-term productivity is crucial for farmers, and any permanent damage or reduction in fertility could result in significant financial losses. - 32.
-Summit's compensation will not fully cover the extent of these losses or the impact on property values, leaving many Landowner Petitioners financially disadvantaged.
+The land's long-term productivity is crucial for farmers, and any permanent damage or reduction in fertility could result in significant financial losses.

-- 33. Drainage tilessystems are critical for farmers and the farmland they work on.
+- 34. Summit's compensation will not fully cover the extent of these losses or the impact on property values, leaving many Landowner Petitioners financially disadvantaged. - 35.
+Drainage tilessystems are critical for farmers and the farmland they work on.

 Damaged during construction, can lead to water pooling and reduced crop productivity.
 The construction commence, and repairing tile systems to their original precision is often impossible, leading to long-term drainage issues and water damage.
-This further exacerbates concerns about soil fertility, yield loss, and economic damage. - 34.
+This further exacerbates concerns about soil fertility, yield loss, and economic damage. - 36.
 Landowner Petitioners face severe issues with insurance coverage.
 Many insurance policies have pollution exclusions.
 These classify CO2 as a pollutant.
 Traditional insurance policies would not cover any damages caused by a CO2 leak or rupture.
 Landowner Petitioners have testified that they have been unable to find adequate liability insurance for CO2-related risks.
 This leaves them exposed to significant financial risks in the event of a pipeline accident.
-Summit promised to repay landowners; however, this amount is woefully insufficient. - 35.
-Rural Landowner Petitioners are particularly concerned about the perpetual nature of the easements Summit seeks.
+Summit promised to repay landowners; however, this amount is woefully insufficient. - 37.
+Rural Landowner Petitioners are particularly concerned about the perpetual nature of the easements Summit seeks6.
 Because of the petion These easements would limit the ability of Landowner Petitioners to use and develop their land fully, as Summit would maintain control over pipeline access indefinitely.
 These restrictions would affect the current Landowner Petitioners and future generations, essentially locking the land into restricted use indefinitely.
-This is particularly problematic because farmland is often passed down through families, and any long-term restrictions will affect the viability of farms as family businesses. - 36.
-These easements allow Summit to modify or reconfigure the pipeline route at any time, with no additional compensation to the landowner for the inconvenience or costs this could cause.
-Additionally, Landowner Petitioners are concerned that Summit will be able to control what can be done on the land above the pipeline, such as planting trees or making any significant changes to the land, severely limiting the landowner's rights and ability to use their property as they see fit.
+This is particularly problematic because farmland is often passed down through families, and any long-term restrictions will affect the viability of farms as family businesses.